Greg Mankiw: Academic writings

-Mankiw is considered a New Keynesian economist, though at least one financial journalist states that he resists such easy categorisation.
 Mankiw did important work on menu costs, which are a source of price stickiness.
 His paper "Small Menu Costs and Large Business Cycles: A Macroeconomic Model of Monopoly", which was published in the Quarterly Journal of Economics in 1985, compared a firm's private incentive to adjust prices after a shock to nominal aggregate demand with that decision's social welfare implications.
 The paper concluded that expansion in aggregate demand may either increase welfare or reduce it, but the welfare reduction is never greater than the menu cost.
 A contraction in aggregate demand, however, reduces welfare, possibly in an amount much larger than the menu cost.
 In other words, from a social planner's point of view, prices may be stuck too high but never too low.
 The paper was a building block for work by Olivier Blanchard and Nobuhiro Kiyotaki on aggregate-demand externalities and for work by Laurence M. Ball and David Romer on the interaction between real and nominal rigidities.

 In 2002, Mankiw and Ricardo Reis proposed an alternative to the widely used New Keynesian Phillips curve that is based on the slow diffusion of information among the population of price setters.
 Their sticky-information model displays three related properties that are more consistent with accepted views about the effects of monetary policy.
 Firstly, disinflations are always contractionary, though announced disinflations are less contractionary than surprise ones.
 Secondly, monetary policy shocks have their maximum impact on inflation with a substantial delay.
 Thirdly, the change in inflation is positively correlated with the level of economic activity.

 A related 2003 article by Mankiw, Reis, and Justin Wolfers analyzed data on inflation expectations and documented substantial disagreement among both consumers and professional economists about expected future inflation.
 That disagreement is shown to vary over time and to move with inflation, the absolute value of the change in inflation, and relative price variability.
 The paper argues that a satisfactory model of economic dynamics must address those business-cycle moments.
 Noting that most macroeconomic models do not endogenously generate disagreement, they show that a sticky-information model broadly matches many of those facts.
 The model is also consistent with other observed departures of inflation expectations from full rationality, including autocorrelated forecast errors and insufficient sensitivity to recent macroeconomic news.